What Is Exercise Rehabilitation?

 Do you provide support for post-surgical recovery as part of exercise rehabilitation?

-Yes, post-operative rehab is one of the services we offer at our Oxford Circus clinic.
+Yes, post-operative rehab is one of the services we offer at our Oxford Circus and Covent Garden clinic.
 We design recovery plans for patients following orthopaedic surgeries such as ACL repair, joint replacement, or spinal surgery.
 We are building a network of doctors & hospitals that work alongside us to help post surgical patients.